Here’s a question that still haunts many – “Is cold calling still effective?”

 Note that you’ve just committed to calling the person at a specific time and date.
 So, you must set a reminder for that.

-To resolve this challenge, you must use CRM software that lets you enter the call disposition easily.
-For instance, LeadSquared lets you do it while calling itself.
-The software also sends automated reminders and notifications for the follow-up calls so that you don’t miss the chance to converse with the prospects.
+To resolve this challenge, you can use CRM software that lets you enter the call disposition easily.
+For instance, LeadSquared lets you do it while calling.
+The software also sends automated reminders and notifications for the follow-up calls so that you don’t miss the chance to talk to prospects.

 Script 2: